thoughtbot/ruby-science/book/code_smells/shotgun_surgery.md

-If you need to change several places because of a modification in your dependency chain, such as changing `user.plan.price` to `user.account.plan.price`, make sure that you're following the [Law of Demeter](#law-of-demeter).
+If you need to change several places because of a modification in your dependency chain, such as changing `user.plan.price` to `user.account.plan.price`, make sure that you're following the [law of Demeter](#law-of-demeter).

-If conditional logic is affected in several places by a single, cohesive change, make sure that you're following [Tell, Don't Ask](#tell-dont-ask).
+If conditional logic is affected in several places by a single, cohesive change, make sure that you're following [tell, don’t ask](#tell-dont-ask).